publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schVII/m__us_usc_t10_s843.md

                 (ii) Maiming in violation of [section 924 of this title][/us/usc/t10/s924] (article 124).

-                (iii) Sodomy in violation of [section 925 of this title][/us/usc/t10/s925] (article 125).
+                (iii) Forcible sodomy in violation of [section 925 of this title][/us/usc/t10/s925] (article 125).

                 (iv) Aggravated assault or assault consummated by a battery in violation of [section 928 of this title][/us/usc/t10/s928] (article 128).

-                (v) Kidnaping, assault with intent to commit murder, voluntary manslaughter, rape, or sodomy, or indecent acts in violation of [section 934 of this title][/us/usc/t10/s934] (article 134).
+                (v) Kidnaping, assault with intent to commit murder, voluntary manslaughter, rape, or forcible sodomy, or indecent acts in violation of [section 934 of this title][/us/usc/t10/s934] (article 134).

             (C) In subparagraph (A), the term “child abuse offense” includes an act that involves abuse of a person who has not attained the age of 18 years and would constitute an offense under chapter 110 or 117 of title 18 or under section 1591 of that title.